ipcamit/bodipy/README.md

 $ python3 DesignBodipy_GA.py 2.7
 ```

-Additional parameters can be obtained using the `--help` argument.
+Additional parameters can be obtained using `python3 DesignBodipy_GA.py --help`

 Screenshot of output